What is HIV/AIDS?

 RNA tests detect the virus directly (instead of the antibodies to HIV) and thus can detect HIV at about 10 days after infection—as soon as it appears in the bloodstream, before antibodies develop.
 These tests cost more than antibody tests and are generally not used as a screening test, although your doctor may order one as a follow-up test, after a positive antibody test, or as part of a clinical workup.

 Getting tested for HIV is an important step in taking charge of your life.
 More and more black women are standing up and getting tested for HIV.
 They are looking out for themselves and doing what they need to do to stay healthy.
 Regardless of the results, there are treatment and support programs available to help you live a healthy and productive life.
 To find an HIV testing location near you, use the Take Charge.
 Take the Test.™ site locator or call 800-CDC-INFO (800-232-4636).

 If you receive a negative test after the window period, remember there are things you can do to stay negative.
-See How can I protect myself from HIV? for ways to prevent HIV infection.
+See How can I protect myself from HIV? for ways to prevent HIV.

 If you had a rapid screening test, the testing site will arrange a follow-up test to make sure the screening test result was correct.
 If your blood was tested in a lab, the lab will conduct a follow-up test on the same sample.
 If the follow-up test is also positive, it means you are HIV-positive.

 The sooner you take steps to protect your health, the better.
 Early treatment with antiretroviral drugs and a healthy lifestyle can help you stay well.
 Prompt medical care prevents the onset of AIDS and some life-threatening conditions.

 Here are some important steps you can take right away to protect your health:

 See a licensed health care provider, even if you don’t feel sick.